Can You Insure a Salvage Title Car?

 Insuring Cars with Salvage Titles

-It’ll be difficult to find coverage if you own a vehicle with a salvage title.
-Most car insurance companies won’t insure them.
-This is because they’ve sustained so much damage that they’re unsafe to drive.
-Rebuilt titles have their own insurance issues because they were once a total loss, causing concern for insurance providers.
+It’ll be difficult to find coverage if you own one of these vehicles.
+Most insurers won’t cover them because they’ve sustained so much damage that they’re unsafe to drive.
+It’s sometimes difficult insuring cars with salvage titles because they’re a total loss, causing concern for insurance providers.

-You’re also unlikely to get full coverage if you do manage to find a company that’ll insure your salvage.
+If you do somehow find a carrier willing to write you a policy, forget about fully covering your salvaged car.
 Many insurers will only offer limited coverage options, leaving out collision and comprehensive auto insurance.
-Keep in mind that salvages will usually be more expensive to insure due to their increased risks.
+Keep in mind that branded vehicle are usually be more expensive to insure due to their increased risks.

-Salvages are also referred to as branded vehicles.
-Branded titles refer to any vehicle that’s a total loss due to a bad accident, flood, fire, or theft.
-Insurance companies will often say that they don’t insure cars with branded titles.
+Salvages vehicles are also referred to as branded, which means they’re a total loss due to a bad accident, flood, fire, or theft.
+Insurance companies will often say that they don’t insure cars with this designation.

-Though many of the major auto insurance carriers don’t offer coverage for salvage titles, there are still some options.
-While companies will charge more to cover salvage vehicles, many factors affect auto insurance rates.
+Though many of the major carriers don’t cover salvage titles, there are still some options.
+While insurance companies will charge more in general to insure a salvaged vehicle, many specific factors affect rates.
 Insurers will often look at the following when deciding your premium:

 • Your age